You are here:

 How long before we get an appointment?

-The first appointment is usually within four weeks of filing the petition.
+The appointment is usually within four weeks of filing the Petition for Conciliation Court Services.

-If I decide later that I do not want counseling, how do I cancel the Petition?
+If I decide later that I do not want Conciliation Court Services, how do I withdraw my petition?

-You will need to bring your request before the Conciliation Court Judge.
-Blank motions are available in the Self Service Center.
+You will need to bring your request to the Conciliation Court Judge.
+Blank motion forms are available in the Law Library Resource Center.